ArkEcosystem/core/packages/crypto/README.md

 Import the library in node.js:

 ```
-import ArkEcosystemCrypto from @arkecosystem/crypto
+import PhantomChainClient from @phantomcore/client
 ```

 Use the library:

 ```
-const constants = ArkEcosystemCrypto.constants
+const client = new PhantomChainClient('<your host here>')
 ```

 ## Security

-If you discover a security vulnerability within this package, please send an e-mail to security@ark.io.
+If you discover a security vulnerability within this package, please send an e-mail to security@phnatom.org.
 All security vulnerabilities will be promptly addressed.

 ## Credits